 8. Prepare Images for Sharing on Social Media

 Images also need to be ready for sharing on social media.
-Social media is one of the most visual-oriented platforms out there, and the images that your posts show will be a key factor in the response you get.
+Social media is one of the most visual-oriented platforms out there, and the images your posts show will be a key factor in your response.
 To help, you need to make sure images are social media-friendly.

-Social posts will typically show the “featured image” that you input in WordPress and other platforms, so your featured image needs to look great on social media!
-Fortunately, most of the factors that make featured images look good on your blog will also benefit posts elsewhere.
+Social posts will typically show the “featured image” you input in WordPress and other platforms, so your featured image must look great on social media!
+Fortunately, most factors that make featured images look good on your blog will also benefit posts elsewhere.

 If this sounds like too much work on top of the optimization you are already doing, consider using the WordPress Plugin Resoc, which helps automatically optimize images for social media.